Michael-Denny/2048-Solver/README.md

 ##Results (using random input):
 * 6x6 grids are solved every time.
 * 5x5 grids are solved about every 12th game.
 So 1/12 of the time.
 * 4x4 grids (the actual game) are unsolvable with random input.
-I have ran over 15 million games with winning a single one. :(
+I have ran over 15 million games without winning a single one. :(